raystack/siren/docs/concepts/code.md

 **`app/server.go`**

-Starts a Golang application server with cortex ruler, alertmanager and Siren Service host congifurations.
+Starts a Golang application server with cortex ruler, alertmanager and Siren Service host configurations.

 It also takes care of running the Migrations by delegating it to `service`